zeek/spicy-course/src/parser_structure_attributes.md

 # Attributes

-Behavior of individual subparsers or units can be controlled with attributes.
+The behavior of individual subparsers or units can be controlled with attributes.

 ```spicy
 type Version = unit {